FScholsen/flist-ui/README.md

     },
     ```

-    and replace the `fscholsen/flist-ui` according to your name and repository name
+    Replace the `fscholsen/flist-ui` according to your name and repository name.

     - Make some changes to the src files, add and commit with git (optionally build them using `npm run build`); you can see the changes with `npx lerna changed`, running this at project root (it should output: `1 package ready to publish`)
     - (at project root again) `npx lerna publish`, specify github credentials and package new version after publish
-      Lerna will create a tag with the publish
+      Lerna will create a tag when executing publish

 # References links